Nortje and De Kock star as South Africa edge England in T20 World Cup

 Two balls later, Sam Curran struck a four but then refused a single, as that would have left lower-order batsman Jofra Archer on strike.

-England now needed nine off two balls but Curran could only manage a single, leaving Archer with an impossible task off the final ball as England finished on 156-6.
+England now needed nine off two balls but Curran could only manage a single, leaving Archer with an impossible task off the final ball as they finished on 156-6.

-It was a fine display under pressure by South Africa, often accused of 'choking' at major events.
+It was a fine display under pressure by South Africa, often accused of 'choking' at major events, and took them one step closer to a semi-final berth.

+"Getting to those last three overs and it looks like to odds are against you, to hang in there and get the win shows a lot of skill, but it comes from a lot deeper than that," said Markram.
+"Fighting spirit really helped us today.

+"We are getting closer to the complete game.
+We are not there yet but we are on the right track."

-Earlier, the Proteas were well-placed at 92-1 after losing the toss, with De Kock hitting fast bowler Archer for 21 in the fourth over, including two sixes off successive balls.
+De Kock hit fast bowler Archer for 21 in the fourth over including two sixes off successive balls.

-De Kock, however, was brilliantly caught by leaping England captain and wicketkeeper Jos Buttler off Archer for 65 to end a 38-ball innings featuring four fours and four sixes.
+But he was brilliantly caught by leaping wicketkeeper Buttler off Archer for 65 to end a 38-ball innings featuring four fours and four sixes.

 England, however, thought they had dismissed De Kock for 58 only for the third umpire to rule Mark Wood had grassed a low catch in the deep a key decision in a tight game.